Developing with Phymes

 cargo test --doc

 You can find up-to-date information on the current CI tests in .github/workflows.
 The phymes-server, phymes-core, and phymes-agents crates have unit tests.
-Please note that many of the tests will in the phymes-agents crate do not run on the CPU due to the amount of time that it takes to run them.
-To run all tests in the phymes-agents create, either enable GPU acceleration with Candle using --features wsl-gpu,candle
+Please note that many of the tests in the phymes-ml and phymes-agent crates do not run on the CPU due to the amount of time that it takes to run them.
+To run all tests in the phymes-ml and phymes-agents crates, either enable GPU acceleration with Candle using --features wsl,gpu,candle

 feature flag, or with OpenAI API local/remote token services using --feature wsl,openai_api